isovector/httw/prose/newbook/07-spaces.markdown

 ## Try again.

-The first step in solving any problem is to figure out what are the salient features of the thigngs under study.
+The first step in solving any problem is to figure out what are the salient features of the things under study.
 To work out an issue. we need to determine *what the problem is,* and what a solution would look like.
-This is known in the jargon as **describing the problem space.** A space is a generalization of a physical space, like our everyday 3-dimensional world, coordinates on a map, or determining whether a new sofa will fit in the living room.
+This is known in the jargon as **describing the problem space.** A *space* is a generalization of a physical space, like our everyday 3-dimensional world, coordinates on a map, or determining whether a new sofa will fit in the living room.

 A usually unstated assumption in the land of computation is that all problems are solvable.
-This attitude is often interpreted by outsiders as naivety; sure, maybe technical skills can help build bridges, but they're unlikely to solve political problems.
+This attitude is often interpreted by outsiders as naivety; sure, they say, maybe technical skills can help build bridges, but they're unlikely to solve human problems.
 I agree that this is unlikely, but not because the techniques are flawed, merely that we are unable to adequately define what the problem is, or what a solution might look like.
 It is fair to say that the problem space involving the messy world of humans and their psychology is